softeng-feup/open-cx-mr-simba/README.md

 Because the main focus of the testing aspect was mainly just to experiment and learn more about acceptance testing using Gherkin, we opted to choose a set of important functionalities and features and develop some tests to make sure they were working properly.
 The tests are all done automatically.

-Acceptance testing using Gherkin was used to verify if the **drawer of the main page** was working correctly, if the **page slider** in the main page was working correctly and if the **navigation between pages and the adding/removing of sessions in a schedule** was working correctly.
+Acceptance testing using Gherkin was used to verify if the **drawer of the main page** was working correctly, if the **page slider** in the main page was working correctly, if the **navigation between pages and the adding/removing of sessions in a schedule** was working correctly and if the **display and selecting of the featured speakers** for a certain day was working correctly.
 For these tests, a special JSON file was used, with some custom sessions to better test the functionalities.

 ### [acrescentar o que foi testado com unit testing]